NanoComp/meep/doc/docs/Python_User_Interface.md

 **`is_integrated` [`boolean`]**
 —
 If `True`, the source is the integral of the current (the [dipole moment](https://en.wikipedia.org/wiki/Electric_dipole_moment)) which is guaranteed to be zero after the current turns off.
-In practice, there is little difference between integrated and non-integrated sources.
+In practice, there is little difference between integrated and non-integrated sources *except* for [planewaves extending into PML](Perfectly_Matched_Layer.md#planewave-sources-extending-into-pml).
 Default is `False`.

 **`fourier_transform(f)`**
 —